TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 The town famously painted itself yellow when Cadel was riding – and winning – the 2011 Tour de France!

-While the perfect way to discover the Bellarine Peninsula is by riding the 35km Bellarine Rail Trail, which takes you from South Geelong to Queenscliff.
+A fun way to discover the Bellarine Peninsula is by riding the 35km Bellarine Rail Trail, which takes you from South Geelong to Queenscliff.

 Places to ride